 --CAST TO TEXT THEN CAST TO DATE

-- Text to convert that we want to convert into date.
+- Text to convert into a date.

-- Date format like “YYYYMMDD” or “DDMMYYYY” etc.
+- Date format like “YYYYMMDD” or “DDMMYYYY”, etc.

 Also Read: PostgreSQL TO_TIMESTAMP function